Pet Spending Demographics and Consumer Behavior: Who's Driving the $147B US Market

 Convenience becomes increasingly important for Boomer pet owners, creating demand for services like pet grooming, dog walking, and premium boarding facilities.
 They're willing to pay for services that make pet ownership easier and more enjoyable.

 Health concerns for both themselves and their pets drive spending on veterinary care, supplements, and specialized diets.
-Boomers represent the fastest-growing segment for pet insurance and wellness plans.
+Boomers represent one of the fastest-growing segments for pet insurance and wellness plans.

 Many Boomer pet owners have significant disposable income and view pets as important companions during retirement years, leading to indulgent spending on comfort items and experiences for their animals.